There’s a better way to manage gestational diabetes.

 Professional Bio

-Lily’s second book, Real Food for Pregnancy, is an evidence-based look at the gap between conventional prenatal nutrition guidelines and what’s optimal for mother and baby.
+Lily is also the author of Real Food for Pregnancy, which provides an evidence-based look at the gap between conventional prenatal nutrition guidelines and what’s optimal for mother and baby.
 With over 930 citations, this is the most comprehensive text on prenatal nutrition to date.
+Since its publication, it remains the #1 bestselling book on prenatal nutrition.

 Some of the organizations I’ve worked with: